spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/2-debugging-scdf-streams.md

 description: 'Debugging Stream applications deployed by Data Flow'
 ---

-# Debugging streams
+# Debugging Streams in SCDF

 If a stream fails to deploy:

 - Ensure the latest GA of a particular release version is being used
 - Ensure platform of choice meets at least the minimum supported version
-- All applications that are part of the stream have been tested as standalone applications outside of SCDF
+- Before deploying stream applications in SCDF ensure the application has been successfully executed standalone.
+Refer to [Debugging Stream Applications](%currentPath%/stream-developer-guides/troubleshooting/debugging-stream-apps/) before continuing.

 Skipper is responsible for deploying streams.
 Stream deployment failure messages can typically be found in the Skipper application logs.